 Person of Interest

-I just finished watching the final episode of Person of Interest.
+After watching the final episode of Person of Interest.
 I found the ending very appropriate, playing Pink Floyd’s Welcome to the Machine.
-After all, wasn’t the whole series about the “MACHINE” that watched everyone.
-I don’t think the series is too far off the mark as far as the government watching everyone all of the time is concerned.
+Wasn’t the whole series about the “MACHINE” that watched everyone.
+I don’t think the series is too far off the mark as far as the government watching everyone all the time.

 Storyline – Person of Interest